foliant-docs/docs/src/quickstart.md

 Project "Hello Foliant" created in hello-foliant
 ```

-Here's what this command created:
+Here’s what this command created:

 ```bash
 $ cd hello-foliant